webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 -   As a developer, I want to consume the theme in my components; Class OR Function Components
 -   As a developer, I want to overwrite the style of my components
 -   As a developer, I want to inject a custom style extraction function.
+- 	As a library A developer, I want to overwrite the built-in styles of a component
+-	As a library B developer, I want to consume Library A and overwrite the built-in styles of a component
+-	As a library C developer, I want to consume Library B and overwrite the built-in styles of a component

 #### Acceptance Criteria